-To strengthen the communication between school and home a newsletter is published fortnightly on alternate Fridays.
+To strengthen the communication between school and home a newsletter is published fortnightly on alternate Tuesdays.
 Parents are requested to read the newsletter thoroughly and to respond to any necessary items.
-The newsletter is also published on the school's website and is sent home via email.
-Printed copies are available on request.
+The newsletter is also published on the school's website and is available by email upon request.